POSH

 If your child seems distressed, ashamed, or scared

-Stay beside them if needed
+Stay near them if they need support.

-Lower the emotional temperature
+Lower the emotional temperature.

-Reassure them they are not in trouble
+Reassure them they are not in trouble for telling you.

-Keep the conversation open, even if it is only partial at first
+Keep the conversation open, even if it is only partial at first.

 Quick action if the risk feels active

-Stay calm in front of the child
+Stay calm in front of the child.

-Reduce further contact where possible
+Reduce further contact where possible.

-Do not delete evidence
+Do not delete evidence.

-Ask simple questions, not loaded ones
+Ask simple questions, not loaded ones.

 Stay steady first — then act in order.